How to Remove Borders in Excel (4 Quick Ways)

 • There, go to the Border tab.

-• And then, select the None option from the Presets.
+• Then, select the None option from the Presets.

 • Lastly, press OK.

-• Eventually, you’ll get to see your Range of Cells like the following image.
+• Eventually, you’ll get to see your Range of Cells in the following image.

 Use Format Cells Option to Remove Borders in Excel